Skip to Navigation

 Salzburg is one of the most beautiful cities not only in Austria but in Europe as a whole – a mass of cathedrals and tiny streets, with the magnificent medieval Hohensalzburg fortress looming over all.
 It’s as wonderful when snow carpets the ancient squares as when wildflowers cover the slopes of the surrounding mountains.

-To make it idyllic as a destination for family holidays, there are various other attractions within a short bus-ride of the city, while the wider draws of the Salzburgerland region – castles, lakes, mountains, waterfalls, caves – can be explored by car.
+There are various other attractions within a short bus-ride of the city, while the wider draws of the Salzburgerland region – castles, lakes, mountains, waterfalls, caves – can be explored by car.
 There's year-round skiing in Kaprun, and everywhere is full of sweet music, whether it’s Mozart (born in Salzburg) or The Sound of Music (filmed in the region).

 Things to do with kids in Salzburg and the Salzburgerland

-Explore Salzburg.
-Everything is clustered around the River Salzach, with the ornate Old Town on one side, the marginally less old New Town on the other, book-ended by two mini-mountains, the Mönchsberg and Kapuzinerburg.
-Start with the fortress Hohensalzburg, taking the near-vertical funicular up the rock face.
-Youngsters love climbing the pile of cannonballs, seeing the torture chamber and scaling the tower.
-Then walk along the Mönchsberg ridge, clambering over ancient fortifications, looking down on a magical townscape that enthrals children with its clusters of ancient, extravagant buildings.
-Other musts on family holidays are Mozart’s Birthplace, with instruments dating from his days as a child prodigy, the cathedral (Dom), St Peter's Abbey, and the colourful Getreidegasse shopping street.
+Start with Hohensalzburg fortress, taking the near-vertical funicular up the rock face.
+Kids love climbing the pile of cannonballs, seeing the torture chamber and scaling the tower.
+Then walk along the Mönchsberg ridge, clambering over ancient fortifications, looking down on a townscape that enthrals with its clusters of ancient, extravagant buildings.
+Other must-visits in Salzburg with your family are Mozart’s Birthplace, with instruments dating from his days as a child prodigy, the cathedral (Dom), St Peter's Abbey, and colourful Getreidegasse shopping street.

 The Sound of Music settings are everywhere – not least the fountains and steps of Salzburg’s Mirabell Gardens.
 (A coach tour also gets you to settings out in the Salzkammergut lake district; see below).
 On the city outskirts, Hellbrunn Palace has amazing 400-year-old trick fountains where children adore getting soaked, as well as large, grassy grounds, a chunky adventure playground and a neighbouring zoo.